ggData/tweetharvest/README.md

     $ cd path/to/tweetharvest/lib/secret

-Rename the file called `twitconfig.py.bak` to `twitconfig.py`:
+Copy the file called `twitconfig.py.bak` to `twitconfig.py`:

-    $  mv twitconfig.py.bak twitconfig.py
+    $  cp twitconfig.py.bak twitconfig.py

-Edit this file in a text editor and insert your consumer key and consumer secret in between the quotation marks on lines 6 and 7.
+Edit `twitconfig.py` and insert your consumer key and consumer secret in between the quotation marks on lines 6 and 7.
 They look like this when you first open the file:

     CONSUMER_KEY = 'InsertYourConsumerKeyHere'
     CONSUMER_SECRET = 'InsertYourConsumerSecretHere'